locomote-sh/ios-pwa-banner/README.md

 ## TODO
 - Show banner only for version post iOS 11.3.
 - Improve on images sizes: they should be svg or multiple sizes of png.
-- Convert JS to module and load as module instead of script.
+- Use JS ES5 modules: Split the code in modules and load the script with import type="module".